davidtavarez/davidtavarez.github.io/_posts/2019-07-22-building-an-encrypted-cloud.md

 description: "Storing encrypted files using tor"
 ---

 Lately I've been playing with my Raspberry Pi and it's impressive how many cool things we can do with them.
-I've found some blog posts about how to install [ownCloud](https://owncloud.org/) in the Raspberry Pi, which is nice, but I feel like, for me ownCloud it's like using a hammer to kill a mosquito.
+There are some blog posts explaining how to install [ownCloud](https://owncloud.org/) in the Raspberry Pi, which is nice, but I feel like, for me ownCloud it's like using a hammer to kill a mosquito.
 So, I decided to write my own API to upload and download files :)

 ## Safer
-### A torifyed dockerized RESTful API for storing encrypted files
+### A torifyed-dockerized RESTful API for storing encrypted files

-Safer is a RESTful API written in Python using Flask which is mount it inside a docker container and accessible via Tor.
-Each file is encrypted itself and can be only decrypted using a **Key**; this key is generated using a *password*.
-In order download the file you will need the *ID* of the file and the *Key*.
-Since the key isn't stored by the API will need to save it by yourself.
+Safer is a RESTful API written in Python using Flask which is mount it inside a docker container and it's accessible via Tor.
+All files are encrypted and can be only decrypted by using a **Key**; this key is generated from a *password*.
+In order download any file you need the *ID* of the file and the *Key*.
+Since the key isn't stored by the server you will need to save it by yourself.
 The funny thing is that a [Hidden Service](https://2019.www.torproject.org/docs/onion-services) is created and an **.onion v3** is generated.

 ### How it works?